Getting started¶

 resource_classes = [resources.BandResource]

-Import/Export API
+Import/Export API¶

-api.views.ExportJobViewSet and api.views.ImportJobViewSet are provided to create appropriate viewsets for the resource
+The api.views.ExportJobViewSet and api.views.ImportJobViewSet are provided to create

 from import_export_extensions.api import views